microsoft/TokenReplace/README.md

 ## Setup

 Simply copy the .yml file provided and modify to suit the project needs.
-To store the secrets that will be used in the token replace, use GitHub's Secrets section for your project under Settings --> Secrets.
+To store the secrets that will be used in the token replace, use GitHub's Secrets section for your project under Settings -> Secrets.
 This example project has already stored secrets for "CString" and "PWord" in this GitHub repo and the pipeline is simply pulling the secrets from there for insertion into the script.

-## Runnning the sample
+## Running the sample

 GitHub will automatically run .yml files stored in the .github/workflows folder.
 To enable it on your own repository, simply ensure the .yml file you use is located in your respective repo in the same location.

 ## Key concepts

-The purpose of this tool is to show how one can replace text inside of a source file at build-time and replace it with either secrets or environemnt (build) varaibles.
+The purpose of this tool is to show how one can replace text inside of a source file at build-time and replace it with either secrets or environment (build) variables.

 ## Contributing